 Information Technology Manager

 Overview: IT managers plan, orchestrate, and support information technology projects.
-Depending on the size of the organization, technology managers work closely with executives and department leads to identify, direct, and manage computing solutions that drive business goals.
+Depending on the organization's size, technology managers work closely with executives and department leads to identify, direct, and manage computing solutions that drive business goals.

 Average Salary: $152,000